2021 UEFA Super Cup

 The 2021 UEFA Super Cup was the 46th edition of the UEFA Super Cup, an annual football match organised by UEFA and contested by the winners of the two main European club competitions, the UEFA Champions League and the UEFA Europa League.
 The match featured English club Chelsea, the winners of the 2020–21 UEFA Champions League, and Spanish club Villarreal, the winners of the 2020–21 UEFA Europa League.
-It was played at Windsor Park, Belfast, Northern Ireland, on 11 August 2021.
+It was played at Windsor Park—went by the name of National Football Stadium at Windsor Park—in Belfast, Northern Ireland, on 11 August 2021.

 Chelsea won the match 6–5 on penalties following a 1–1 draw after extra time for their second UEFA Super Cup title.

+This was the final edition of the UEFA Super Cup to use extra-time, as they removed it in the 2023 edition.

 Teams

 Venue

 The match was the first UEFA club competition final to be played in Northern Ireland.
 The 18,500-capacity Windsor Park is the home of Linfield and the Northern Ireland national team.
 Opened in 1905, the stadium was most recently renovated from 2014 to 2016 with aid from UEFA's HatTrick assistance programme.
 The venue previously hosted the finals of the 2005 UEFA European Under-19 Championship and 2017 UEFA Women's Under-19 Championship.